Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Introduction

-We present the algorithmic implementation of such approaches, from the computational complexities of the optimization oracles to various implementations of line-search procedures.
-By considering these algorithms from a functional viewpoint, we delineate the discrepancies between the different algorithms and identify the common subroutines.
-We review the implementation of (i) a Gauss-Newton method~\citep{sideris2005efficient}, (ii) a Newton method~\citep{de1988differential, liao1991convergence, dunn1989efficient}, (iii) a Differential Dynamic Programming (DDP) approach based on linear approximations of the dynamics and quadratic approximations of the costs~\citep{tassa2012synthesis}, (iv) a DDP approach based on quadratic approximations of both dynamics and costs~\citep{jacobson1970differential}.
-We also consider regularized variants of the aforementioned algorithms with their corresponding line-searches.
-In addition, we present simple formulations of the gradient and the Hessian of the overall objective w.r.t. the control variables that can be used to estimate the smoothness properties of the objective.
-We also recall necessary optimality conditions for problem~\eqref{eq:discrete_ctrl_pb}, present a counterexample of why Pontryagin's maximum principle~\citep{pontryagin1961mathematical} does not apply in discrete time, and present sufficient optimality conditions derived from the continuous counterpart of the problem.
-Finally, we present numerical comparisons of the algorithms and their variants on several control tasks such as autonomous car racing.
+The motivation of this work is to cast all such algorithms in a common differentiable programming viewpoint to delineate the discrepancies between the different algorithms and identify the common subroutines.
+We review the implementation of (i) a Gauss-Newton method~\citep{sideris2005efficient}, a.k.a.
+Iterative Linear Quadratic Regulator (ILQR), (ii) a Newton method~\citep{de1988differential, liao1991convergence, dunn1989efficient}, (iii) a differential dynamic programming approach based on linear approximations of the dynamics and quadratic approximations of the costs, a.k.a. iterative Linear Quadratic Regulator (iLQR)~\citep{tassa2012synthesis}, (iv) a differential dynamic programming approach based on quadratic approximations of both dynamics and costs, usually simply called DDP~\citep{jacobson1970differential}, and consider regularized variants of the aforementioned algorithms with their corresponding line searches.
+In turn, the differentiable programming viewpoint informs efficient handling of memory by appropriate check-pointing.
+An extended related work discussion is in Appendix~\ref{app:related_work}.\ A dynamic programming approach, formally described in Algo.~\ref{algo:dyn_prog}, solves problems of the form~\eqref{eq:discrete_ctrl_pb} as follows. \begin{enumerate} \item Compute recursively the cost-to-go functions $\costogo_t$ for $t=\horizon, \ldots, 0$ using Bellman's equation~\eqref{eq:bellman}, i.e., compute from $\costogo_\horizon= \cost_\horizon$,